 Large accumulation of non-performing loans threatens the existence of bank, Nwite and Okoye (2012) observed that there is no global standard to define non performing default loans at the practical level as variation exists in terms of the classification system.
 They are of the view that poor asset quality in the form of nonperforming loan can seriously damage a bank's financial position having adverse effects on its operation.
-According to International Monetary Fund's (IMF) Compilation guide on financial soundness indicators (2015) "A loan is nonperforming when payments of interest and/or principal are past due by 90 days or more, or interest payments equal to 90 days or more have been capitalized, refinanced, or delayed by agreement, or payments are less than 90days overdue, but there are other good reasons such as a debt or filing for bankruptcy to doubt that payments will be made in full."
+According to International Monetary Fund's (IMF) Compilation guide on financial soundness indicators (2015) "A loan is non-performing when payments of interest and/or principal are past due by 90 days or more, or interest payments are less than 90days overdue, but there are other good reasons such as a debt or filing for bankruptcy to doubt that payments will be made in full."